 5.6.4 Federated ECS management

 In federation, the EAS requested by UE may only be available with the federated operator.
-The EAS discovery will fail at leading operator resulting in the initiation of discovering target EES and ECS belonging to partner operator.
+The EAS discovery will fail at leading operator resulting in the initiation of discovering target EES and ECS belonging to Participating operator.
 See clause 8.18.2.3.2 [2].
-This will require configuring leading operator ECS with federated ECS information belonging to partner operator.
+This will require configuring leading operator ECS with federated ECS information belonging to Participating operator.
 The information may include ECS address (clause 8.2.12[2]), related EES and EAS etc.

-The partner operator provides information related with its ECS as part of federation establishment.
+The Participating operator provides information related with its ECS as part of federation establishment.
 Based on the provided information required configurations can be done in leading operator ECS.

 5.6.5 Federated EAS deployment and termination